-- 417 3.34 The local protocol for major haemorrhage should be available and periodically rehearsed as a 418 team by formal simulation or other training sessions.
-Magnetic resonance imaging 419 420 3.35 National guidelines for the management of patients in the MR suite should be available and followed.
-63, 64, 65 421 422 3.36 There should be locally agreed protocols and pathways for the provision of anaesthetic 423 services in magnetic resonance imaging (MRI) both in and out of hours.
-3.37 424 Anaesthetic equipment that is used in the MRI scanning room should be MR safe or 425 conditional.5,65 3.38 426 Remote monitoring of the patient with a secondary screen in the control room should be available to allow the anaesthetic team to monitor the patient from outside of the magnetic 427 field.
-428 429 3.39 Particular consideration should be given to the problems of using infusion pumps.
-All non-430 essential pumps and equipment should be removed from the patient before entering the 431 magnetic field.
-MR safe or conditional infusion pumps or the use of a protective MR capsule for 432 standard pumps should be available wherever anaesthesia is provided regularly.
-Infusions with extra-long giving sets can be used when MRI specific pumps are not available.
-433 434 3.40 All staff involved with transferring a patient to the MRI scanner should understand the unique 435 problems caused by monitoring and anaesthetic equipment in this environment.
-It is not 436 acceptable for inexperienced staff unfamiliar with the MR environment to escort or manage a patient in this environment, particularly out of hours.
-63,64,66 437 The patient and all staff should have an MRI safety and exclusion questionnaire completed 438 3.41 439 before entering the magnetic field.
-440 3.42 In the event of an adverse incident in the MRI scanning room, the patient should be removed from the scanning room without delay and immediate access to an anaesthetic preparation 441 442 room or resuscitation area is required.5 443 Anaesthesia for electroconvulsive therapy 444 3.43 Anaesthesia provided for electroconvulsive therapy (ECT) is frequently performed in remote 445 locations.
-Ideally, a consultant or an autonomously practising anaesthetist should provide 446 general anaesthesia.
-Appropriately trained recovery and ODP staff should be provided and the guidance provided for anaesthetic provision in remote sites should be followed.67 447 448 3.44 The ECT clinic should adhere to the ECT Accreditation Service (ECTAS) or Scottish ECT 449 Accreditation Network (SEAN) standards for administration of ECT and have been assessed and accredited by ECTAS or SEAN.67 450 - 4513.45There should be a clinical lead (see Glossary) for ECT who is responsible for provision of the452service in each anaesthetic department.
-The named consultant should be responsible for453determining the optimal location for provision of anaesthesia for patients of American Society454of Anesthesiologists (ASA) Classification III or above.
-Contingency plans for transfer to an acute455care facility should also be in place. - 456 3.46 The ECT clinical lead should streamline the preassessment and consent processes for all ECT 457 patients by setting up a collaborative system with ECT clinics and experienced anaesthetists.
-458 The mental capacity issues that affect informed consent should be acknowledged.
+- 3.35 National guidelines for the management of patients in the MRI suite should be available and followed.
+64,65,66 - 3.36 There should be locally agreed protocols and pathways for the provision of anaesthetic services in MRI both in and out of hours. - 3.37 Anaesthetic equipment that is used in the MRI room should be MR safe or conditional. - 3.38 Remote monitoring of the patient with a secondary screen in the control room should be available to allow the anaesthetic team to monitor the patient from outside of the magnetic field. - 3.39 Particular consideration should be given to the problems of using infusion pumps.
+All nonessential pumps and equipment should be removed from the patient before entering the magnetic field.
+MR safe or conditional infusion pumps or the use of a protective MR capsule for standard pumps should be available wherever anaesthesia is provided regularly.
+Infusions with extra-long giving sets can be used when MRI-specific pumps are not available. - 3.40 All staff involved with transferring a patient to the MRI scanner should understand the unique problems caused by monitoring and anaesthetic equipment in this environment.
+It is not acceptable for inexperienced staff unfamiliar with the MR environment to escort or manage a patient in this environment, particularly out of hours. - 3.41 The patient and all staff should have an MRI safety and exclusion questionnaire completed before entering the magnetic field.

+3.42 In the event of an adverse incident in the MRI scanning room, the patient should be removed from the scanning room without delay and immediate access to an anaesthetic preparation room or resuscitation area is required.

+Anaesthesia for electroconvulsive therapy

-- Anaesthetists should have specialised knowledge of the effect of concurrent medications, anaesthetic agents, anaesthetic techniques and equipment on the conduct and efficacy of ECT, as well as the specific anaesthetic contraindications.^{68,69} - 3.48 Standards specific to ECT clinics should be available including a minimum of four rooms: a waiting room, treatment room, recovery area and post ECT waiting area.67 The clinic should have a reliable source of oxygen supplied either by pipeline or cylinder with a reserve supply immediately available. - 466 3.49 Recommendations for standards of monitoring during anaesthesia and recovery are stipulated 467 by the Association of Anaesthetists and should be adhered to for all ECT cases.23
+- 3.43 Anaesthesia for ECT is frequently performed in remote locations.
+Ideally, a consultant or an autonomously practising anaesthetist (see Glossary) should provide general anaesthesia.
+Appropriately trained recovery and operating department staff should be provided, and the guidance provided for anaesthetic provision in remote sites should be followed. - 3.44 The ECT clinic should adhere to the ECT Accreditation Service (ECTAS) or Scottish ECT Accreditation Network (SEAN) standards for administration of ECT and have been assessed and accredited by ECTAS or SEAN. - 3.45 There should be a clinical lead (see Glossary) for ECT who is responsible for provision of the service in each anaesthetic department.
+The named consultant should be responsible for determining the optimal location for provision of anaesthesia for patients of American Society of Anesthesiologists classification III or above.
+Contingency plans for transfer to an acute care facility should also be in place. - 3.46 The ECT clinical lead should streamline the preassessment and consent processes for all ECT patients by setting up a collaborative system with ECT clinics and experienced anaesthetists.
+The mental capacity issues that affect informed consent should be acknowledged. - 3.47 Anaesthetists should have specialised knowledge of the effect of concurrent medications, anaesthetic agents, anaesthetic techniques and equipment on the conduct and efficacy of ECT, as well as the specific anaesthetic contraindications. - 3.48 Standards specific to ECT clinics should be available, including a minimum of four rooms: a waiting room, treatment room, recovery area and post-ECT waiting area.
+The clinic should have a reliable source of oxygen supplied either by pipeline or cylinder with a reserve supply immediately available. - 3.49 Recommendations for standards of monitoring during anaesthesia and recovery are stipulated by the Association of Anaesthetists and should be adhered to for all patients undergoing ECT.

-468 Anaesthesia for direct current cardioversion
+Anaesthesia for direct current cardioversion